 Guatemalan Rum is distilled from fermented virgin sugar cane syrup–not from molasses.

 Because of the frequent earthquakes in Guatemala, barrels are stored upright, rather than on their side.
-Some Rums are aged using the sistema solera process, which leads to gradual blending of spirits of different ages.
+Some Rums are aged using the sistema solera process, which leads to the gradual blending of Spirits of different ages.

-Guatemala also requires that the fresh spirit is put into the barrel at no more than 60% ABV.
-The ageing warehouses are at very high altitudes, where temperatures are cooler and more consistent year-round, thus suitable for a slooooow ageing process.
+Guatemala also requires that the fresh Spirit is put into the barrel at no more than 60% ABV.
+The aging warehouses are at very high altitudes, where temperatures are cooler and more consistent year-round, thus suitable for a slooooow aging process.

 Guatemalan Rum is best savored on its own, but it also works well in some cocktails.
 If we could recommend only one Guatemalan Rum, it would be ...Nah, you'll just have to try them yourself.

 Try before you buy.
 Discover Rum flavors with these Rum tasting Boxes.

 We pulled some strings and made it possible for you to see the backstage of certain distilleries, getting the VIP treatment & that is about enough of text.Check all distilleries